2017 Selection: Desert Solitaire: A Season in the Wilderness (1968) by Edward Abbey

 As both a philosophical memoir and collection of vignettes from Abbey’s time as a park ranger at Arches National Monument, Desert Solitaire discusses tensions between humans and the desert environment.
 The book may take on a different meaning in conversation with the California Continued galleries, in which Native people contend that the desert is not a “wilderness” but a tended landscape and a home.

-The themes of Desert Solitaire will be incorporated into museumwide experiences and small-group discussions throughout the year.
+Themes from Desert Solitaire will be incorporated into museum-wide experiences and small-group discussions throughout the year.
+A self-guided tour is available in the "To Be Continued Lounge" of our Human Nature exhibition.